Best Slow Cooker of 2020

 Analysis and Test Results

 We noted that there are important differences between sizes, and that size often determines if a model is particularly suited to cooking certain types of meals.
 For instance, the Crock-Pot 3-Quart Round is the perfect size for a family-sized pot of chili, while the similarly shaped, but more petite Elite Gourmet 1.5-Quart is much better suited to cooking rice or beans.
-Directly comparing models of the same quart-capacity: we were able to appropriately space out spare ribs in the wide body of the Crock-Pot Mini Casserole, whereas the same dish would have been totally cramped in one of the 2.5-quart crocks of the Tru Triple.
+Directly comparing models of the same quart-capacity: we were able to appropriately space out spare ribs in the wide body of the Crock-Pot Mini Casserole, whereas the same dish would have been cramped in one of the 2.5-quart crocks of the Tru Triple.

 Ease of Cleaning